 1. Reading: You are to master the content of the assigned text chapters and articles.
 You must read all of the assigned reading.
-On the last week you should fill out a form that states what percentage of the reading you have finished.
+You will submit a report indicating the percentage of assigned reading you completed on the final day of the course.